scanberg/viamd/ext/imgui/docs/README.md

 - You may participate in the [Discourse forums](https://discourse.dearimgui.org) and the GitHub [issues tracker](https://github.com/ocornut/imgui/issues).
 - You may help with development and submit pull requests!
 Please understand that by submitting a PR you are also submitting a request for the maintainer to review your code and then take over its maintenance forever.
 PR should be crafted both in the interest in the end-users and also to ease the maintainer into understanding and accepting it.
 - See [Help wanted](https://github.com/ocornut/imgui/wiki/Help-Wanted) on the [Wiki](https://github.com/ocornut/imgui/wiki/) for some more ideas.
-- Convince your company to financially support this project.
+- Have your company financially support this project.

 **How can I help financing further development of Dear ImGui?**